You are here

 Honors Curriculum Requirements

 The Honors curriculum features a core of four classes that immerse students in the great ideas and works of human civilization and equips them with the tools to think critically, analytically and with the ability to integrate and synthesize across disciplines and concepts.
 As a part of that, the Honors senior seminar/thesis is intended to challenge the student to conduct a research project that integrates the strands of expertise developed through the Honors core, minor and the student's major program.
-The four Honor core classes satisfy a block of seven Foundational Studies categories, allowing Honors students to move more quickly through those requirements.
+The four Honor core classes satisfy a block of six Foundational Studies categories, allowing Honors students to move more quickly through those requirements.

 - General Honors (GH) 201: Introduction to the Great Works (3 Credits)